bhdicaire/dnsConfiguration/README.md

 ![alt text](https://github.com/bhdicaire/dnsConfiguration/raw/master/img/logo.png "Logo")

-I was tired of handling hand crafted zone files.
-DNS Management is hard, especially if you manage thousands of records with several registrars and many DNS providers.
-I manage DNS configuration with [StackOverflow's DNSControl](https://stackexchange.github.io/dnscontrol/) and [store releases with Git](https://stackexchange.github.io/dnscontrol/release-engineering).
+I was tired of handling zone files.
+DNS Management is hard, especially if you manage tons of records with several registrars and many DNS providers.
+I manage DNS configuration with [StackOverflow's DNSControl](https://stackexchange.github.io/dnscontrol/) and Git.

 Your DNS configuration is unique as your ecosystem.
 These are mine.
 [Fork this repository](https://github.com/bhdicaire/dnsConfiguration/fork) and make it your own.